 What Are The Basics To Follow?

 First of all, you should see a nephrologist.
 It’s no longer a good idea to stick your head in the sand and figure it out later.
 Now is the later you have been waiting for.
 A nephrologist helps you to get your medications and disease process under control so you don’t continue on the downward spiral to dialysis.
 If you are willing and able to make some changes, the time is now.
 Nephrologist’s have studied kidneys and kidney disease extensively, and can guide you down the right path that your general practitioner cannot.

-Next, nutrition is key to improving your kidney function with non dialysis or pre-dialysis.
+Next, nutrition is key to improving your kidney function.
 Yes, there may be some medications that are affecting your kidneys and you should change them (that’s what the nephrologist does).
 You may even need to take more medications but they will improve your kidneys as well.
 But because the kidneys are key to removing the waste in your blood and make urine, you need to provide less of the food that contributes to damage to the kidney.
 Did that make sense?
 It will…

 1. Calories are important to understand.
 You might have diabetes or heart disease, so you worry about other parts of your diet.
 But as your kidney stage advances you will find it more difficult to eat right and keep your weight up.
 You will consume fewer calories just because you don’t feel very well.
 It’s exhausting for your body to be going through this, and you feel the fatigue.